 Do you know!
 Our skin has a layer of sebaceous glands.
 It is known as sebum.

 Sebum has fats and lipids.
 Lipids contain carbon, hydrogen, and oxygen.
 They are present in both the plant and the animal cells.
-Lipids are water repelling so, they help the sebum in protecting the skin.
-Hence, it only allows the entry of some amount of water into the skin and acts as a barrier for all the extra water.
+Lipids are water-repelling so, they help the sebum in protecting the skin.
+Hence, it only allows the entry of some amount of water into the skin and acts as a barrier to all the extra water.